 YES, EVERYTHING WAS LEGAL.

 Before attending High Tea, I didn’t even know a cannabis-based law firm existed let alone a cannabis law firm housed in Detroit!
 I learned something new about cannabis right before I stepped inside the building for the tea event.
-Just one reason why I am so glad I attended High Tea!
+Just one reason why I am so glad I went to the tea party!

-I let my friends know High Tea was a wonderful event and it helped me learn more information about medical cannabis.
+I let my friends know the tea party was a wonderful event and it helped me learn more information about medical cannabis.

 “Ohhh, tell me more!”
 That was generally the replies I received.